Approximate Bayesian Computation via Population Monte Carlo and Classification: Methods

 being unbiased for every function $h$ and at every iteration $i$.
 This is the key property of PMC: it extends importance sampling to proposal distributions for $\theta_{t}^{(i)}$ that can be dependent on both the sample ${i}$ and iteration ${t}$.
-Therefore all of the samples can be exploited for estimation and adaptation, meaning that the effective sample size is $N \times I$ and consequentially that $N$ need not be large.
-Finally, because we resample among the particles using their importance weights, we avoid the threshold-dependency (and corresponding issue of low acceptance probability) observed in SMC ABC.
+Therefore all of the samples can be exploited for estimation and adaptation, meaning that the effective sample size is $N \times T$ and consequentially that $N$ need not be large.
+In reality, PMC requires a few iterations to produce particles that resemble the posterior distribution, since the weights of a small number of particles constitute the majority of the total weight.
+Finally, the subjectivity observed in SMC ABC is avoided.